 She was a YouTube star before it all came crashing down.
 Olivia Jade Giannulli is the younger daughter of actress Lori Loughlin and Mossimo Giannulli, but she’s so much more than just a celeb kid.
 Now, she’s caught up in the college admissions scandal sweeping the nation, but for many years, she was most well-known for being a popular YouTube and social media personality will be competing on season 30 of Dancing With the Stars.

 Who Is Olivia Jade?

 Olivia may be young, but she’s already a star in her own right.
-She runs a YouTube channel with almost 2 million subscribers as of August 2020; over on Instagram, she can boost 1.4 million followers.
+She runs a YouTube channel with over 2 million subscribers as of December 2020; on Instagram, she basts 1.2 million followers.
 Beauty and fashion seem to be her main topics of discussion, and she had a deal as an influencer with Sephora.
 However, just two days after news broke that her mother, among other celebrities, had been indicted as part of a college admissions scam, the company decided to end its partnership with Olivia Jade, “effective immediately.”

 What Did Olivia’s Parents Allegedly Do?

 Lori, 57, was indicted on March 12, 2019, and an arrest warrant was granted for her on March 11 for “conspiracy to commit mail fraud and honest services mail fraud.”
 Lori and her husband, Mossimo, 58, allegedly “agreed to pay bribes totaling 500,000 in exchange for having their two daughters [Isabella and Olivia] designated as recruits to the USC crew team — despite the fact that they did not participate in crew — thereby facilitating their admission to USC.”